Ragdoll Color Progression and Development

 One of the most amazing things about Ragdoll cats is their outstanding coat.
-It comes in a wide range of colors and patterns, but what is even more interesting is that, regardless of the pattern, the color of a Ragdoll will change noticeably over time.
-Ragdoll color progression and development is absolutely impressive.
-To show you just how much, we are going to walk you through the main changes in color that can be seen in a Ragdoll’s life.
+It comes in a wide range of colors and patterns, but even more interesting is that the Ragdoll color progression and development are so fascinating to watch, regardless of the pattern.

-You could say that a Ragdoll’s colors are a map of its body temperature and you would be right.
-The differences in local temperature from one area to another are quite noticeable, as seen in the cat’s coat, and they are generated by various factors such as age, state of health, sex, and many others.
+You could say that a Ragdoll’s colors are a map of its body temperature, and you would be right.
+The differences in local temperature from one area to another are noticeable, as seen in the cat’s coat.
+But, of course, they are generated by various factors such as age, state of health, sex, and many others.

-Ragdoll Younglings Are Lighter In Color
+Ragdoll Younglings Are Lighter in Color

-As they grow up, their metabolism starts to slow down progressively, which means that they body temp will start going down in some areas of the body.
-Since the extremities are hardest areas to irrigate with blood, they are the coldest in the body, which you can clearly see in a Ragdoll’s coat.
+As they grow up, their metabolism starts to slow down progressively, which means that their body temp will start going down in some areas of the body.
+Since the extremities are the most challenging areas to irrigate with blood, they are the coldest in the body, which you can clearly see in a Ragdoll’s coat.

 Ragdoll Adults Will Maintain a Steady-Colored Coat Over Many Years

 When cats reach adulthood, the changes in their metabolism are fewer and fewer.
-After the kitten’s development period is over, the adult cat will reach a steady state of its metabolism and maintain it throughout adulthood.
+After the kitten’s development period, the adult cat will reach a steady state of its metabolism and maintain it throughout adulthood.

 When Ragdoll Cats Get Sick, Their Colors Might Change